 Perfection is RequiredMost Christian churches teach that the gospel message is about salvation by grace through faith in the completed atonement of Jesus Christ on the Cross.
 SDAs twist that around.
 The say that Jesus started the atonement on the Cross but that He will finish the work of atonement just prior to the close of probation at the end of the Investigative Judgment.
 Ellen White taught that during probation, Seventh-day Adventists must attain a state of perfection so that they can stand without an intercessor during the Time of Trouble.
 Now, while our great High Priest is making the atonement for us [a reference to her doctrine called the Investigative Judgment], we should seek to become perfect in Christ.
 Not even by a thought could our Saviour be brought to yield to the power of temptation. ...
 This is the condition in which those must be found who shall stand in the time of trouble.30 Perfection theology appeals to the strong-willed individual, but tends to discourage those who lack strong self-discipline.
 It tends towards legalism.
 It causes one to focus on external behavior, similar to the Pharisees during Jesus' time on earth.
 The SDA sect attempted to cast off perfection theology in 1888, but the diehard conservatives, quoting Ellen White's inspired writings, managed to crush the rebellion.

 ConclusionEllen White's gospel is fundamentally different from the true everlasting gospel taught by Jesus Christ.
 In Mrs. White's fake gospel, she labeled Catholicism and Protestantism as "fallen" and urged believers to come out of those churches.
 She warped the meaning of the Gospel Commission to consist of converting other believers in Christ to accept SDA doctrines.
 Rather than working with Catholics and Protestants for the salvation of lost souls, the followers of Ellen White work against them, labelling them as Babylon or the Daughters of Babylon.
 She even added health reform to the gospel message.
-Over the decades, the SDA sect has spent millions of hours and millions of dollars trying to convince other believers to join their sect.
+Over the decades, the SDA sect has spent millions of hours and millions of dollars trying to convince other believers to join their sect and become vegan.
 What a travesty that all this time and energy was not spent on delivering the true gospel message to unbelievers.
-Ellen White's promotion of a false gospel provides evidence that she was a false prophet.
-"Satan works with his crooked, deceiving power, and through strong delusions...
-Through his subtlety he gives to his soul-destroying errors the appearance of truth.
-Herein is their power to deceive."
-(Ellen White, 2MCP, 699)
+Ellen White's proclamation of a false gospel provides ample evidence that she was a false prophet.
+But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed (Gal.
+1:8).

 See also